code-star/codestar-marp/readme.md

     </div>
     ```

+> [!NOTE]
-    The number of columns is dynamic and unbounded.
+> The number of columns is dynamic and unbounded.
 For an example, consult the example slides in `example.md`.

+- To embed a video, make a standalone slide with the following tag in it:

+    ```md
+    ---

+    <video autoplay loop muted src="video.mp4"></video>

+    ---
+    ```

+> [!NOTE]
+> The `muted` attribute is necessary for the `autoplay` to work (otherwise browsers block it to avoid spam).
+If you need sound, use `<video controls src="video.mp4">`

+> [!WARNING]
+> Make sure to produce clips that are not too big in size.
+You can search online for `ffmpeg` compression tips.
+The options `-c:v libx264 -crf 23 -preset fast` should be a good starting point.

 ### Other guidelines

-- Keep the `div` structure of the title card and the thank you slide intact
+- Keep the `div` structure of the title card and the thank you slide intact.
 - Keep section title cards short, with at most a subtitle.
-- The casual tone of some slides can be changed to a more formal toneif preferred (for example, "any questions?" instead of "questions time").
+- The casual tone of some slides can be changed to a more formal tone if preferred (for example, "any questions?" instead of "questions time").
 - For reference on other formatting options, slide layouts, slide backgrounds, etc., check out all the slides from `examples.md` (you can also watch that presentation [here](https://code-star.github.io/codestar-marp/example/)).

 ### Quick reference links: